flyingjones/chron-sort/Readme.md

   -t, --types <types>                                                Space seperated list of file endings to sort --from <from>                                                      Minimum date for files to sort --to <to>                                                          Maximum date for files to sort --fast-scan, --prefer-file-name-parsing                            Prefer FileName parsers over metadata-based parsers (which is significantly faster since parsing a file name which already is in memory doesn't use I/O)
   --scan-parallel                                                    Perform the scan part in parallel [default: False] --log-level <Critical|Debug|Error|Information|None|Trace|Warning>  Log Level [default: Information] -v, --verbose                                                      Same as --log-level Trace --progress-bar                                                     Show animated progress bar [default: True] --progress-bar-chars <progress-bar-chars>                          Characters to use for rendering the progress bar [default:  -=#]
+  --summary-path <summary-path>                                      The path where a summary file should be saved.
+In case of a directory, the file name is generated.
+  --escape-summary-tables                                            Escape the content in Markdown tables in the summary file. [default: True]
   --version                                                          Show version information -?, -h, --help                                                     Show help and usage information
 ````